Please be ready with your application reference number starting with 'P'. For example P1234567

 This article will discuss the law on failing to stop after receiving the order, including the penalties.
 It will also cover the possible defences for failing to stop after receiving the order.

-If an individual is convicted in a Victorian court for a failing to stop for police offence, the offence will show up as a disclosable court outcome (DCO) on a police check.
+If an individual is convicted in a Victorian court for a failing to stop for police offence, the offence will show up as a disclosable court outcome (DCO) on a Nationally Coordinated Criminal History Check.

 Based on the Road Safety Act 1986 (Vic), a person can become guilty of an offence if they carry out the following acts: